-Owning a house in Australia can be costly, especially when it comes to energy conservation and overall house maintenance.
-As a result of this, we at Sipform, are pushing the trend forward – where Australians can opt for modern, 21st century homes that are built using structural insulated panels (SIPs) to reduce the overall energy consumption.
+Owning a home can be costly, especially when it comes to energy conservation and overall home maintenance.
+SipForm aim to reduce these costs – home owners can now opt for a more modern approach, with homes that are built using structural insulated panels (SIPS) to reduce the overall energy consumption.

-Australia experiences some of the hottest climate in the world which leads to needing efficient and reliable home cooling systems.
-The need for building smart, energy conserving houses that not only play a part in reducing overall home owning costs but also reduced maintenance due to the use of high performance materials.
+With the size of our land mass, we experience some of the most extreme climatic variations in the world which leads to needing efficient and reliable home cooling and heating systems.
+The need for building smart, energy conserving houses that not only play a part in reducing overall home ownership costs but also reduced maintenance due to the use of high performance materials.

 We’ve put together some reasons below why homeowners are moving towards modern high performance homes.